-Most laptops have a way to turn off the wireless antenna and it is easy to turn it off by accident.
-Find the switch and turn it back on. first look to the sides of the laptop typically it will be a slide switch marked with an antenna with semi-circles around it.
-Some laptops also make this a button next to the monitor.
+Most laptops have a way to turn off the wireless antenna and it is easy to turn it off accidentally.
+Find the switch and turn it back on if it is off.
+First look to the sides of the laptop, typically it will be a slide switch marked with an antenna with semi-circles around it.
+Some laptops place this button next to the monitor.

 Examples of wireless antenna icons: